cucumber-attic/website/apps/dynamic/views/_posts/bdd-and-ddd-cucumber-podcast.md

 ---
 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/477003636&color=%2300cc11&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>

-This month on the Cucumber podcast, Aslak Hellesoy and Steve Tooke speak to Kenny Bass and Bruno Boucard about the relationship between Domain-Driven Design (DDD) and Behaviour-Driven Development (BDD).
+This month on the Cucumber podcast, Aslak Hellesøy and Steve Tooke speak to Kenny Baas and Bruno Boucard about the relationship between Domain-Driven Design (DDD) and Behaviour-Driven Development (BDD).

 While both share many similarities, there isn't a great deal of crossover between the two communities.
 Our two guests want to change that by demonstrating that both practices and communities have more in common than they may think.